Kotey538/fast_robots.github.io/docs/pages/lab2.md

 In order to setup the IMU, I first install the “SparkFun 9DOF IMU Breakout_ICM 20948_Arduino Library” from the Arduino Library Manager and connect the IMU to the Artemis board using the QWIIC connectors.

 I then  ran Example1_Basics found in File->Examples->ICM 20948_>Arduino > Example1_Basics  to verify proper sensor communication.
-The AD0_VAL definition was checked to determine the correct I²C address configuration.
+The AD0_VAL definition represents the value of the last bit of the I2C address.
+Seeing as the the ADR jumper is not closed it's value should be 1.